Richmond, Virginia, United States, 1930

 Note the similarity between his fiction and non-fiction.
 For years Wolfe was known as the exemplar of New Journalism, which in America meant a breaking down of the barriers between the two forms.
-Wolfe claims to have invented the new style almost accidentally.
+Wolfe claimed to have invented the new style almost accidentally.
 Story goes he got stuck while writing a magazine article about California's hot rod and custom-car building craze in the early sixties.
 His editor asked him to send his notes and he sat up most of a night typing out all his impressions without regard for conventional journalistic form.
 The editor ran the mix of reportage and subjectivity as it was, under the title "There Goes (Varoom!
 Varoom!)
 That Kandy-Kolored (Thphhhhhh!)
 Tangerine-Flake Streamline Baby (Rahghhh!)
-Around the Bend (Brummmmmmmmmmmmmmm)..."
+Around the Bend (Brummmmmmmmmmmmmmm)...".

 So was born the New Journalism.
 The story was collected with similarly creative pieces on pop culture in The Kandy-Kolored Tangerine-Flake Streamline Baby (1965), which became a sensation.